komorra/TurboCryptoSAT/README.md

   recovery mechanism, and they are not guaranteed to succeed.
 * **Needs a driving input set.** On instances with no such structure (random k-SAT) the sample population collapses and the solver falls back to propagation with guessing.
+* **High variance.** Two runs of the same instance with different seeds can land far apart — on the harder benchmark rows, `SOLVED` and `EXHAUSTED` are both ordinary outcomes.
+Fix `--seed` when you need a run to be reproducible.
+* **Not competitive with CDCL in general.** It trades completeness for a different kind of inference, and only pays off where that inference exists: circuits with a small set of free inputs and a pinned output.

 ## Star history